alttch/eva3/doc/lm/macros.rst

 is_expired - check timer expiration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Function is useful when lvar is being used as a timer to quickly check is it
+Function is useful when lvar is used as a timer to quickly check if it's
 still running or not.

 .. code-block:: python